dtote/vite-scaffolding/README.md

 ```

-So a fast-way to get this structure done could be by deleting all files created by vite except for ```package.json ,package-lock.json, node-modules, .gitignore``` and running this on terminal:
+So a fast-way to get this structure done could be by deleting all files created by vite except for ```package.json ,package-lock.json, node_modules, .gitignore``` and running this on terminal:
 ```
 mkdir -p dist src/{css,js,assets}
 touch src/js/index.js src/css/index.css src/index.html